vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Posts made to [vmst.io](https://vmst.io) and [write.vmst.io](https://write.vmst.io) are stored in backend databases (PostgreSQL and MySQL) with Redis used as a key value store and timeline cache for [vmst.io](https://vmst.io).

 - For the backup of PostgreSQL and MySQL we use Snapshooter, which is a Digital Ocean property.
-- Database backups are currently made every day.
+- Database backups are currently made twice per day.
 - Database backups are retained for 14 days.
 - All backups are encrypted both in transit and at rest.